raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ![Remove the header from the Sense HAT](images/remove-sense-hat-header.png)

-Finally, use the M2.5 cross head screws to secure the Sense HAT to the stand offs below.
+Finally, use the M2.5 cross-head screws to secure the Sense HAT to the stand offs below.

 ![All buttons connected](images/buttons-connected.png)